 For non-Chileans arriving by plane, you can fly into Santiago and continue on to Temuco by plane for an hour (only USD$10 one way on Jetsmart when checked on 12/7!!!!
 Good to get the ticket NOW because prices WILL go up!).
 From Temuco you will take a minibus for 1.5 hours to Villarrica ($19).
 The other option is taking a 9-11 hour overnight bus (USD$28) from Santiago to Villarrica or possibly carpooling with Chilean students.
 All students will be picked up by Host in Villarrica, only 17km or a 20-minute drive to the site.
 Check Kiwi for best prices (also Skyscanner, Kayak, Googleflights, etc).
-American, United, Delta, LanChile have the best fares from the US.
-If you have frequent flyer miles it’s only 30,000 miles roundtrip from the US to Chile!!!
+American, United, Delta, Avianca, LanChile have the best fares from the US.
+If you have frequent flyer miles it’s only 30,000 miles round trip from the US to Chile!!!
 Or you can use 15,000 miles for one way and pay for the return one-way ticket.
 Norwegian flies to Argentina from Europe for a very good deal and then JetSmart and Sky are low-budget Chilean and Argentinian airlines for local and cross-border flights.
 As the date approaches, one month out, we will send you more specific information regarding bus information/schedules and prices or just look online (main companies are Jac, Turbus and Pullman).
 Sometimes the plane is cheaper than the bus!!!!
 Please aim to arrive onsite by Sunday at noon at the latest but if you are coming from far away better to arrive on Friday or Saturday to have time to settle in and adjust.

 MEALS, ACCOMMODATIONS & WHAT ELSE TO BRING